 The complainant has a right to appeal the LEA's decision to the California Department of Education (CDE) by filing a written appeal within 15 days of receiving the LEA's decision.
 In any complaint alleging unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the respondent also shall have the right to file an appeal with the CDE in the same manner as the complainant, if they are dissatisfied with the district's decision.
 The appeal must include a copy of the complaint filed with the LEA and a copy of the LEA's decision.
-Civil law remedies may be available under state or federal discrimination, harassment, intimidation, or bullying laws, if applicable.
 In appropriate cases, an appeal may be filed pursuant to Education Code Section 262.3.
 A complainant may pursue available civil law remedies outside of the LEA's complaint procedures.
 Complainants may seek assistance from mediation centers or public/private interest attorneys.
-Civil law remedies, including, but are not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal discrimination, harassment, intimidation or bullying laws, if applicable.

 The district prohibits retaliation in any form for filing a complaint and shall ensure that complainants or anyone who has acted to uncover or report a violation subject are protected from retaliation.
 The UCP shall also be used when addressing complaints alleging retaliation against a complainant or other participant in the complaint process.
-A copy of the Fresno Unified School District's UCP policy and complaint procedures shall be available free of charge.
+A copy of the Fresno Unified School District's UCP policy and complaint procedures shall be available free of charge and is available on the district's website.